KaviyaMani/Java-Multithreading/2-Lock.md

         Extra @Version column attached to table, which keep track of changes. initially 1 keep on updating for each changes each transaction that reads data holds the value of the version property.
         Before the transaction wants to make an update, it checks the version property again.
-        If the value has changed in the meantime, an OptimisticLockException is thrown. else, transaction commits the update and increments a value version property.
+        If the value has changed in the meantime, an OptimisticLockException is thrown. start the transaction again else, transaction commits the update and increments a value version property.
 #### Pessimistic Lock -
     the pessimistic locking mechanism involves locking entities on the database level.